 At the first One Planet Summit in 2017, IDFC members committed to align with the Paris Agreement process, finance the trajectories and actions set by the countries and become a platform to mobilizing private finance towards climate and SDGs.
 IDFC took another step almost 1 year later, at COP24, by publishing a position paper on aligning with the Paris Agreement.

-IDFC joins forces with the MDBs with the publication of “Lesson Learned : from three years of implementing the MDB-IDFC common principles for climate change adaptation finance tracking”
+In 2015, IDFC joined forces with the MDBs with the publication of “Lesson Learned : from three years of implementing the MDB-IDFC common principles for climate change adaptation finance tracking”